Magensa/magensa-bluetooth/README.md

 - [DynaPro Mini](https://www.magtek.com/product/dynapro-mini)

 If you have a device, and would like to see this library in action, please head over to our [Playground](https://btplayground.magensa.dev).
-If you would like to purchase a device, please head over to [this store](https://shop.magtek.com).
+If you would like to purchase a device, please head over to the [MagTek Store](https://shop.magtek.com).

 Usage
 =======